-- 4. Optionally, set the Preferred\Role property to the Amazon Resource Name (ARN) of the role that you want to assume when authenticated through AD FS. - 5.
+- 4. Optionally, set the Preferred_Role property to the Amazon Resource Name (ARN) of the role that you want to assume when authenticated through AD FS. - 5.
+Optionally, set the Duration property to the duration, in seconds, of the role session. - 6.
 If the AD FS service must be accessed through an HTTP proxy, set the UseProxyForIdP property to 1.
-For information about configuring the proxy connection, see Configuring Proxy Connections on Non-Windows Machines on page 60. - 6.
-Optionally, if you do not want the driver to verify the AD FS server certificate, set the SSL\Insecure property to false.
+For information about configuring the proxy connection, see Configuring Proxy Connections on Non-Windows Machines on page 67. - 7.
+Optionally, if you do not want the connector to verify the AD FS server certificate, set the SSL Insecure property to false.